nickanderson/CFEngine-3-by-example-vagrant/README.md

 TODO
 ----
-* Excersises designed to get you used to working with cfengine
+* Excersises designed to get you used to working with CFEngine 3 for hads off administration.
-* Work in typical version control -> masterfiles -> inputs flow